DeclanOnuoha/Why-Patients-Don-t-Show-Up-A-No-Show-Appointment-Analysis/README.md

 - Patients with **hypertension or diabetes** were **more likely** to show up.
 - Patients who do not receive a scholarship have a higher no-show rate (approximately 20%) compared to those who do (around 24%).
 This suggests that financial support may play a role in appointment attendance.
 - **Receiving an SMS** slightly improved show-up probability.
-- Some neighborhoods had significantly **higher no-show rates**, possibly due to socioeconomic differences.
+- Some neighbourhoods had significantly **higher no-show rates**, possibly due to socioeconomic differences.
 - **Shorter waiting time** between scheduling and appointment increased attendance.
 - **Younger patients** and those without chronic illnesses had higher no-show rates.

 ## 7. LIMITATION
 - No data on reasons for missing appointments (e.g., emergencies, transportation).
-- "No-show" column is labeled counter-intuitively (`No` = Showed up).
+- "No-show" column is labelled counter-intuitively (`No` = Showed up).
-- The dataset is limited to one region in Brazil and may not generalize globally.
+- The dataset is limited to one region in Brazil and may not generalise globally.
 - Potential biases in data collection or unrecorded factors (e.g., weather, clinic capacity).

 ## 8. RECOMMENDATIONS